-Services that are covered for you What you must pay when you get these services □ Virtual doctor visits See "Virtual doctor visits" in this chart for any applicable copayments or coinsurance. □ Virtual behavioral visits See "Virtual behavioral visits" in this chart for any applicable copayments or coinsurance.
+Services that are covered for you What you must pay when you get these services □ Virtual behavioral visits See "Virtual behavioral visits" in this chart for any applicable copayments or coinsurance.
 Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
-Routine foot care for members with certain medical conditions affecting the lower limbs. \$15 copayment for each Medicare-covered visit in an office or home setting.†† For services rendered in an outpatient hospital setting, such as surgery, please refer to Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
+Routine foot care for members with certain medical conditions affecting the lower limbs. \$15 copayment for each Medicare-covered visit in an office or home setting. ^{††} For services rendered in an outpatient hospital setting, such as surgery, please refer to Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers.
 You pay these amounts until you reach the out-of-pocket maximum.
 Additional routine podiatry Treatment of the foot which is generally considered preventive, i.e., cutting or removal of corns, warts, calluses or nails. \$15 copayment per visit for routine podiatry visits up to 6 visits per plan year.
-Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: □Digital rectal exam □Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-Diagnostic PSA exams are subject to cost-sharing as described under Outpatient diagnostic tests and therapeutic
+Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Diagnostic PSA exams are subject to cost-sharing as described under Outpatient diagnostic tests and therapeutic services and supplies in this chart.